camunda/camunda-docs/docs/product-manuals/concepts/workflow-instance-creation.md

 ---
 id: workflow-instance-creation
-title: "Workflow Instance Creation"
+title: "Workflow instance creation"
 ---

 Depending on the workflow definition, an instance of it can be created in the following ways

-- _create workflow instance_ commands
+- **CreateWorkflowInstance** commands
 - timer event handler
 - message event